 Remember: Spring forward, fall back

-The clocks on Economy 7 (also known as Domestic Economy in Scotland) meters don’t change for Daylight Saving Time (or BST).
+The clocks on Economy 7 (also known as Domestic Economy in Scotland) and smart meters don’t change for Daylight Saving Time (or BST).
 They stay on GMT all year round.

 But if you’re on an Economy 7 tariff you need to be aware of the hours when you qualify for cheaper electricity.
 Remember – when the clocks go forward an hour in March, your Economy 7 hours might not match the actual time.
 This will apply for the whole of BST, until the clocks go back in October.